paulkasram/ProjectCSD31031FullStackJavaScript/readme.md

 `npm init -y`

 ### Step 3:
-To install the package, rum this in the bash run:
+To install the package, run this in the bash terminal:

 `npm i @alexander.gutierrez/smart-campus-energy-management-system`

 ### Step 4:
-Run the app.js file recently created.
+Run the app.js file recently created:
 `node app.js`